usman-tahir/hackerrank-30-days-of-code/README.md

 ### Day 4 ("Classes and Instances")
 Introduction to Object-Oriented Programming concepts, including object instantiation and instance variable instantation.
 A basic Person object was made in this exercise, and its 'age' instance variable was compared using a comparision function (Person#amIOld), with a range based printout being used to give the user some output.

+### Day 5 ("Loops")
+Basic loop construction with sentinel values, that are updated during the execution of the loop.
+In this exercise, the first 10 multiples of an inputted number are generated, and then the loop breaks.
+Both the loop counter and the current number (used to generate the multiple) are incremented during each loop iteration.